-The delay is only for Port 2 input, primarily for using a motion sensor.
-The delay does not affect inputs 1 to 9.
+The delay is for the Port 2 input, primarily for using a motion sensor.
+The delay does not affect inputs 1 to 9 in most Modes.

 The delay uses the DMX address value.

 There are 2 Steps to change the re-trigger delay: